 For those doing camping and sunrise, buy your ticket at the bank the day before for 250Q.
 Get to the entrance of the park, buy the camping ticket there for 50Q, and then once you are at the campground, you can rent out tents and hammocks for 75Q and 50Q, respectively.

-Cost of Tikal Tour and Where to Get it
+Cost of Tikal Tour and Where to Get One

 Usually, I am against tours because I like to do things at my own pace.
 I don’t like to be rushed and told what to do.
 I would much rather explore at my own pace and find the things that interest me.
-However, I would HIGHLY RECOMMEND a tour for Tikal ruins.
+However, I would highly recommend getting a guided tour for Tikal Ruins.

 There are a few restaurants located just outside the park entrance.
 There are three restaurants that are attached to the hotels.
 Those are the Jaguar Inn Restaurant, Restaurant Jungle Lodge Hotel, and the Tikal Inn Restaurant.
 I heard that the food is only average and they are overpriced so we opted out of those restaurants.

-Luckily, there are a few comedors (small locally-owned restaurants) that are around as well.
+Luckily, there are a few comedors (small locally-owned restaurants) nearby.
 The food was pretty good there and the prices were a lot more affordable.
-Do bear in mind that the comedors close at 9 PM.
+Keep in mind that the comedors close at 9 PM.

 There are also small tiendas (shops) outside the park that sells snacks, drinks, and beers.